mikekchar/df-invisible-gs/README.md

 ## Current Status

-Suprisingly when used with classic, you can almost see what's going on.
+Surprisingly when used with classic, you can almost see what's going on.
 The next step will be to try to convert this to a mod so that you simply have to copy it to the mod directory.
 Hopefully that will be easy to do.